Program overview

 Program Overview

 Humber’s Film and Television Production program (FMTV) is a hands-on production training program that has been shaping the future of media since 1968.
-This program focuses on a comprehensive range of film and TV production techniques, covering all stages from development to delivery.
-Students engage in a learn-by-doing approach, guided by experienced professors who mentor them in the art of visual storytelling.
+This program offers students a comprehensive education in various film and TV production techniques, covering all stages from development to delivery.
+With a focus on a learn-by-doing approach, students are mentored by experienced professors in the art of visual storytelling.
 The program emphasizes the use of industry-standard practices while adapting to innovations in the ever-evolving media landscape.
 Students will refine their production skills using top-notch equipment in well-equipped studios and editing suites, gaining experience in scriptwriting, cinematography, direction, and post-production.
-The program culminates in a final-semester field experience, allowing students to showcase their work at high-profile screenings, with many films produced in this program being featured at international film festivals.
+The program culminates in a final-semester field experience, allowing students to showcase their work at high-profile screenings, with many films produced going on to be featured in festivals worldwide.

 Program Structure

-- Opportunities for field experience in the final semester, allowing students to apply their skills in real-world settings.
+• Opportunities for field experience in the final semester.

 Featured Experiences

-The Film and Television Production program offers a variety of unique experiences that enhance the learning journey:
+The Film and Television Production program offers a range of unique experiences that enhance the learning journey:

-- Field Experience course in the final semester, allowing students to engage in practical application within the industry.
+• Field Experience course in the final semester, allowing students to apply their skills in real-world settings.

-- Professional Practice course that equips students with the skills needed to secure their own field experiences.
+• Professional Practice course that equips students with the necessary skills to secure their own field experiences.

-- High-profile program showcase screenings where students can premiere their work.
+• Showcase screenings where students can premiere their work to industry professionals.

 Career Options